-- Be Polite to Police Officer, But Refuse Sobriety Tests
+- Be Polite to the Police Officer, and Decide Whether to Take the Sobriety Tests

 More than a million motorists in the U.S. are jailed each year on charges of driving under the influence.
 They face harsh penalties—from jail time to the loss of driving privileges to the loss of a job.

 More important than the financial cost, of course, is the danger of driving while impaired.
 About one in three traffic fatalities involves an impaired driver, according to the National Highway Traffic Safety Administration.